McFlanky/McFlanky/README.md

 <!-- Level 1: Simplie Bio and stats -->

 ## 👋 Hi, I'm Cole!
-- ⚙️ Microservices, web server, and blockchain software engineer
+- ⚙️ Microservices, web servers, and blockchain software engineer
 - 💭 I'm learning Go, consensus algorithms, and distributed systems at the moment <br/>
-- 🔑 Blockchain engineering is on my mind <br/>
+- 🔑 I have a passion for cryptography and open source

 <!-- Level 2/3: -->